calligraphist/MY-Note-Taker/README.md

 ## Acknowledgements

 This project is done for UNB Bootcamp, thanks for the opportunity.
-I am thankful to its-jefe and  for thge code inspiration.
+I am thankful to its-jefe for the code inspiration.
 My instructor is very knowledgeable and always ready to help.
+My tutor helped me with notes route.

 ## Questions